vsraptor/evo/README.md

 #### Algorithm

+0. Check if we have found a match.
+If yes then end the evolution cycle.

+1. CROSSOVER
-1. Pick two random parents (with tendency for ones that are closer to the target)
+  - Pick two random parents (with tendency for ones that are closer to the target, better fitness score)
-2. Mate and produce a child
+  - Mate and produce a child
+2. MUTATION
-3. Mutate the child-string
+  - Mutate the child-string
+3. SELECTION (by fitness score)
+  - If child is better than the worse parent, then parent dies, child takes it place in the pool
 4. Rinse and repeat until the process produces a match.

 ##### Important :